Domestic Helper Employment Contract Regulations in Hong Kong

 When an employer hires a foreign domestic helper, they need to sign the formal employment contract which is provided by the Hong Kong government.
-It is very important that you handle the employment contract very carefully, because it is legally binding and will affect you and your domestic helper for the following two years!
+It is very important that you handle the employment contract very carefully because it is legally binding and will affect you and your domestic helper for the following 2 years!

 What does the standard employment contract include?